bccbass/WebserverParentFolder/README.md

 - [**Flask**](https://flask.palletsprojects.com/en/2.3.x/)
-    Flask is a lightweight Python web framework implemented primarily to handle HTTP request/response cycles and routing.
+    Flask is a lightweight Python web framework and is the context our app is created in.
+It is implemented primarily to handle HTTP request/response cycles, routing, accepting user data in teh form of JSON to be handled and stored in the database, or serving JSON responses from https requests.

 - [**Flask-JWT-Extended**](https://flask-jwt-extended.readthedocs.io/en/stable/)
     JWT was implemented to create and manage JWT tokens, aiding functionality for authentication.
+Its primary uses are for token managemnt, creating bearer tokens and authenticating bearer tokens.

 - [**Flask-SQLAlchemy**](https://flask-sqlalchemy.palletsprojects.com/en/3.0.x/)